lespoupeesrusses/scormgen/README.md

     $ scormgen identifier_of_module

+If you want to specify the identifier and the namerun:

+    $ scormgen identifier_of_module "Name of module"

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.